 Individual variations in “Brain age” relate to early life factors more than to longitudinal brain change

-Vidal-Piñeiro D., Wang Y., Krogsrud SK., Amlien IK., Baaré WFC., Bartrés-Faz D., Bertram L., Brandmaier AM., Drevon CA., Düzel S., EBMEIER KP., Henson RN., Junque C., Kievit RA., Kühn S., Leonardsen E., Lindenberger U., Madsen KS., Magnussen F., Mowinckel AM., Nyberg L., Roe JM., Segura B., Sørensen Ø., SURI S., Westerhausen R., Zalesky E., ZSOLDOS E., Australian Imaging Biomarkers and Lifestyle flagship study of ageing None., Walhovd KB., Fjell AM.
+Vidal-Piñeiro D., Wang Y., Krogsrud SK., Amlien IK., Baaré WFC., Bartrés-Faz D., Bertram L., Brandmaier AM., Drevon CA., Düzel S., EBMEIER KP., Henson RN., Junque C., Kievit RA., Kühn S., Leonardsen E., Lindenberger U., Madsen KS., Magnussen F., Mowinckel AM., Nyberg L., Roe JM., Segura B., SMITH SM., Sørensen Ø., SURI S., Westerhausen R., Zalesky A., ZSOLDOS E., Australian Imaging Biomarkers and Lifestyle flagship study of ageing None., Walhovd KB., Fjell AM.